seancdavis/seancdavis-com/www/src/blog/posts/2019-05-02-what-you-need-to-know-about-netlify-forms.md

 ---
 title: What You Need to Know When Using Netlify Forms
-description: "Netlify forms are an incredibly powerful feature.
+description: Netlify forms are an incredibly powerful feature.
 They enable you to accept dynamically-driven user data on your static site.
-But you must understand a few key concepts about Netlify forms if you're going to have success working with them."
+But you must understand a few key concepts about Netlify forms if you're going to have success working with them.
 tags:
   - jamstack
   - netlify
+image: /blog/default/default-yellow-02.png
 ---

 Form Handling is an extremely powerful component within [Netlify’s](/blog/wtf-is-netlify/) product, as it provides a way to accept dynamic data from users on a static site.